Beshario/beshario.github.io/_posts/2018-1-13-WhereAmI.md

   <img src="/assets/img/WHEREAMI/udacitybot.png">
 </p>

-Some of the performance results are shown below:

-At the start the robot is not localized.
-Therefore the monte carlo algorithm is used to localize the robot.
-The particles are generated randomly and the robot is moved around the map.
-The particles are then weighted based on the sensor readings and the particles are resampled.
-The process is repeated until the robot is localized.
-This can be show in the last image.
+Monte Carlo Localization (AMCL) is used to localize each robot.
+Particles are generated randomly, weighted against sensor readings, and resampled iteratively until the robot converges on its position in the map.

 <p align="center">
   <img src="/assets/img/WHEREAMI/start.png">